Maynard Harrison Smith: Medal of Honor action

 On his first mission, on May 1, 1943, Staff Sergeant Smith, who was assigned to the ball gun turret, helped save the lives of six of his wounded comrades and put out a blazing fire after his aircraft was hit, and drove off wave after wave of German fighters.

 The target of the mission was the U-boat pens at Saint-Nazaire in Loire-Atlantique, France, on the Bay of Biscay.
 Saint Nazaire was heavily defended by antiaircraft guns and was nicknamed "flak city" by the airmen.

 Several of the bombers failed to rendezvous as intended, and others had mechanical problems and had to turn back.
-The middle portion of the bombing mission went well, with no German fighters engaging the mission until after they had released their bomb loads on target.
-As the fighters came up, the bombing group managed to elude them by flying into a large cloud bank.
+The middle portion of the bombing mission went well, with no German fighters engaging the American aircraft until after they had released their bomb loads on target.
+As the fighters came up, the Americans managed to elude them by flying into a large cloud bank.

-Due to a navigational error, after being in the cloud bank, the navigator in the lead plane believed he was approaching the southern coast of Britain.
-In fact, the aircraft were approaching the heavily fortified French city of Brest and the southern coast of the Breton Peninsula.
+Due to a navigational error, after emerging from the clouds, the navigator in the lead plane believed he was approaching the southern coast of Britain.
+In fact, the aircraft were actually approaching the heavily fortified French city of Brest and the southern coast of the Breton Peninsula.
 The pilot began to descend to 2000 ft and was almost immediately set upon by several German fighters and intense anti-aircraft fire.

-Staff Sergeant Smith's bomber was hit, rupturing the fuel tanks and igniting a massive fire in the center of the fuselage.
+Staff Sergeant Smith's bomber was hit, rupturing a fuel tank and igniting a massive fire in the center of the fuselage.
 The damage was severe, knocking out communications and compromising the fuselage's integrity.
 Smith's ball turret lost power, and he scrambled out to assist the other crew members.
 Three crew members bailed out, while Smith tended to two others who were seriously wounded.